-Avalon is committed to developing the Separation Rapids Project based on modern CSR principles and reporting on its performance in its annual Sustainability Reports.
+Avalon is committed to developing the Separation Rapids Lithium Project based on modern CSR principles and reporting on its performance in its annual Sustainability Reports.
 These CSR principles include commitments to minimize environmental impacts, ensuring the health and safety of employees, creating benefits for local communities and providing full transparency in its social and environmental performance.
 The Company and the project are now well known in the local community.

 The project is located in the traditional land use area of the Wabaseemoong Independent Nations ("WIN") for which they have stewardship under an agreement with the Province.
 The Company first signed an MOU with WIN in 1999 which was renewed when the project was re-activated in 2013.
 Avalon management has been keeping WIN leadership informed on project activities and remains committed to fulfilling its community consultation obligations and partnering with WIN on business opportunities and providing training for community members.
 The Company has also initiated dialogue with the Métis Nation of Ontario which holds Indigenous rights in the area.
 Engagement is ongoing with local Indigenous communities, regulators, and local government who continue to be supportive of the project.
+Most recently, engagement on the update of the closure plan for the planned bulk sample program was completed.